Morsshed/Power-BI-HR-Attrition-Analysis/README.md

 ##### Key Issues:

-► What factors are driving the high attrition rate among younger employees, particularly those aged 25–34?
+► What factors are driving the high attrition rate among younger employees?

-► Why are specific departments such as Sales and R&D consistently experiencing higher turnover than others?
+► Why are specific departments consistently experiencing higher turnover than others?

 ► What causes newly hired employees (0–2 years of tenure) to leave at a significantly higher rate than long-tenured staff?